Kombucha tea has taken the world by storm, and you don’t have to consider yourself a hippie to appreciate the health benefits of drinking it.

 The scoby is combined with a sweetened tea and the magic quickly ensues.
 The yeasts from the SCOBY begin to eat the sugar that was added before fermentation.
 Then, the culture begins to produce ethanol, which is a naturally occurring alcohol, along with carbon dioxide to produce those delicious bubbles you know and love.

 So, the bacteria from the SCOBY has a field day consuming the ethanol, producing plenty of healthy acids, and the alcohol is just a natural result of the fermentation process.
+If you ever decide that you want to brew you own check out our post on DIY High Alcohol Kombucha.

 So, how much alcohol can you expect to find in a bottle of kombucha tea?